-Article by Dr. David Wells, from a pamphlet of the same name, copyrighted by The Banner of Truth.
+This article by Dr. David Wells is from a pamphlet of the same name, copyrighted by The Banner of Truth.
 Dr. Wells is a former professor of theology at Gordon-Conwell Seminary and one of the most highly thought of theologians in American evangelicalism.(This is the BEST article written on what is happening to the American Church today-Pastor Jeff).

 I came to America twenty-five years ago, a newly minted doctor and ready to begin a teaching ministry.
 Today I look back on this quarter of a century with immense gratitude for the opportunity to serve Christ during these years and for the nourishment which I have received from the Church during this time.